shui91/frontend-nanodegree-arcade-game/README.md

 How to Play
 -----------
 Using the arrow keys, move onto the stone road to collect gems.
 Collect gems to earn a high score.
-Avoid the water and bugs or you'll lose a life!
+You have five lives, avoid the water and bugs or you'll lose a life, after that it's game over!

 Use the restart button to start the game over again.